 New York, New York

-The need to leave her plush office and high tech studio located in the heart of New York City and venture out beyond the shores of Manhattan from time to time in order to renew her street creds was, for Amy Porter, an annoying part of her job, one she normally took in stride.
+The need to leave her plush office and high-tech studio and venture out beyond the shores of Manhattan from time to time to renew her street cred was, for Amy Porter, an annoying part of her job, but one she normally took in stride.
 There were some assignments, however, that were beyond her ability to slap a smiley face on.
 This was one of them.

-The idea of traveling to the American Southwest to do a story that would require her to spend time with a group of rightwing militia types bereft of her usual entourage was bad enough.
+The idea of traveling to the Southwest to do a story that would require her to spend time with a group of right-wing militia types bereft of her usual entourage was bad enough.
 Being told she would need to work with a producer and cameraman from the network’s local affiliate was, for her, way beyond the pale.
-Determined to have her way on that point, if for no other reason than to keep her boss from thinking she could order her around like one of the fawning interns she surrounded herself with, Porter had stormed into Jan Fields-Dixon’s office to make it clear she had no intention of working with second string talent.
+Determined to have her way on that point, if for no other reason than to keep her boss from thinking she could order her around like one of the fawning interns she surrounded herself with, Porter had stormed into Jan Fields-Dixon’s office to make it clear she had no intention of working with second-string talent.

 Having expected as much, Jan was able to deal with her very own in-house diva the network had plucked from a rival news network with a calmness that only served to further enrage an already irate Porter.
-Easing back in her seat, Jan knitted his fingers together and rested them in her lap as she took to regarding the blue eyed natural blond who had taken to parading back and forth before her desk like a caged panther.
-“You do know things are pretty tense along the Mexican border at the moment,” Jan offered by way of explanation.
+Easing back in her seat, Jan knitted her fingers together and rested them in her lap as she watched the blue-eyed natural blond stalking back and forth before her desk like a caged panther.
+“You do know things are pretty tense along the Mexican border at the moment?”
+Jan offered by way of explanation.

 “Really?”
 Porter snapped cynically.
 “I hadn’t heard.”

 Jan ignored Porter’s remark.
-“The station manager in Tucson has assured me the crew you’ll be working with have been covering problems along the border for years.
+“The station manager in Tucson has assured me the crew you’ll be working with has been covering problems along the border for years.
 He said when it comes to reading the signs and knowing when to tuck tail and run, they’re the people you want to be with.”

 Stopping in midstride, Porter took to glaring at Jan.
 “Oh please.
 Just who do you think you’re talking to?”

-The temptation to blurt out the first thought that popped in Jan’s head was checked.
-There was, after all, no need to remind Porter she was the only woman she knew who needed to use the GPS app on her cell phone to find a Starbucks in a city where there was one on every other street corner.
-Instead, Jan laid out her case in the same calm, no nonsense manner she relied on to rein in the New Jersey bred prima donna.
-“Look, you’re going into a part of the country where the words law and order can only be found in the dictionary, provided you can find an English language version there.
+Jan checked the temptation to blurt out the first thought that popped into her head.
+There was, after all, no need to remind Porter she was the only woman she knew who needed to use the GPS app on her cell phone to find a Starbucks in a city where there was one on nearly every corner.
+Instead, Jan laid out her case in the same calm, no-nonsense manner she relied on to rein in this New Jersey-bred prima donna.
+“Look, you’re going to be in a part of the country where the words law and order are only found in the dictionary.
 Like I said, I’ve been assured the crew from the Tucson affiliate will keep you from wandering into the middle of something you have no business becoming involved with or going astray.”

-Porter sniffed as she looked up at the ceiling, rolled her eyes.
-“For Christ’s shakes, I’m a New Yorker.”
+Porter sniffed as she looked up at the ceiling, rolling her eyes.
+“For Christ’s sake, I’m a New Yorker.”